ateetvora/WalmartLabsSPA/README.md

 ## Application Overview

 This is an ASP.NET CORE Single Page Application (SPA).
-It uses the Walmart APIs to return a Product List page (PLP) and shows product recommendations on the Product Detail page (PDP).
+It uses the Walmart APIs to return a search results page and shows product recommendations on the Product Detail page (PDP).

 I have used ASP.NET CORE 2.1, AngularJS 1.x for client side binding and routing (UI-Route) to build this single page application.
 Bootsrap 3.x is used to create a responsive design.
 I have created a facade called ProductService to encapsulate the calls to the Walmart APIs.
 This makes it testable and maintainable.